 When you first set up your Harmony system, it is a good idea to set up a default batch processing schedule.
 You can modify this schedule later based on the operating needs of your studio.

-If you have not created any environments, there will not be any environments for you to start up.
+If you have not created any Environments, there won't be any environments for you to start up.

 INPUT A SINGLE MACHINE NAME, THE PREFIX OF A MACHINE NAME, OR all